 (If your problem is the opposite and you have an iPhone and want to stop an annoying caller ringing or texting you, here's how to block a number.)

 The most common scenario in such a case is that you're being paranoid, and they just haven't got around to replying.
-But if it's not all in your mind then here are some giveaway signs that you've been blocked.
+But if it's not all in your mind then here are some signs that you've been blocked.
 Though our tips won't give you a definitive answer, they do make it pretty obvious one way or the other.
-If you need to be 100 percent sure, you could try asking them in person.
+If you need to be 100 percent sure, you'll need to ask them in person.

 To test what happens to a blocked call, we blocked a number and monitored the experience on both phones.
-When calling from the blocked number, the caller hears one ring, but the other phone remains silent.
+When calling from the blocked number, the caller hears either one ring, or no rings at all, but the other phone remains silent.
 The caller is then informed that the recipient isn't available, and is diverted to voicemail (if that service is set up by the person you're calling).

-You can leave a message even if someone has blocked you.
-The blocker will never be notified of the message, but it does appear at the very bottom of their voicemail list in the Blocked Messenger section (but only if they're on a carrier that supports visual voicemail such as O2 or EE), but most people probably won't check there.
+Note that you can leave a message even if someone has blocked you, although the blocker will never be notified of the message.
+It does appear at the very bottom of their voicemail list in the Blocked Messenger section (if they're on a carrier that supports visual voicemail such as O2 or EE), but most people probably won't check there.

 What happens to a blocked text message?